lindhor/geoportal-server-catalog-wiki/Configure-Hierarchical-Search-Facet.md

   * Open Geoportal > login as an administrator
   * Find the record to be updated
   * Go to Options >   Set Field > Advanced
-  * Enter the hierarchy field whose value will be updated, e.g. usr_category_cat (field need to be prefixed with "usr_" and  match with what is defined in EvaluatorFor_ISO.js)
+  * Enter the hierarchy field whose value will be updated, e.g. usr_category_cat (field needs to be prefixed with "usr_" and  matches with what is defined in EvaluatorFor_ISO.js)
   * Enter the value for that field, e.g. Category|Human|Economy|Recreation
   * Select one of the update option > Update
 * Open geoportal to verify the hierarchy information has been updated for the record.